ionic-team/ionic-docs/src/pages/studio/compose.md

 ---
-title: Compose Overview

 ---

+# Compose Overview

-Compose is the powerhouse of app development using Ionic, offering a powerful side-by-side coupling of component code and an interactive canvas for building components.
+Compose is the powerhouse of Ionic app development, offering a powerful side-by-side coupling of component code and an interactive canvas for building components.

 <blockquote>
 🚧 These docs are a work-in-progress.
 Check back frequently for updates!